-Testimonies from people who knew Freeman and are familiar with his work
+From those who knew Freeman and know his work

 A general introduction to Freeman